kiwix/kiwix-js/README.md

 and should work with most official Kiwix ZIM archives;
 - "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
 This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so ZIMs with dynamic content do not work well (if at all).
-If you open dynamic (including Zimit) archive in this mode (or if you are thrown into the mode due to another incompatibility), then we will do our best to display static content, but much functionality is likely to be broken.
+If you open a dynamic (including Zimit) archive in this mode (or if you are thrown into the mode due to another incompatibility), then we will do our best to display static content, but much functionality is likely to be broken.
 However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode.

 You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode as an offline-first PWA, you are